hawkinsw/quic-wg-wiki/Tools.md

 **This is a listing of tools for analysing, debugging and visualising QUIC (and potentially the HTTP mapping).
 See also the [Implementations listing](Implementations).**

 # Wireshark
-[Wireshark](https://wireshark.org/) has a GQUIC decoder<sup>1</sup> and IETF-QUIC decoder. ~~HTTP analysis is possible via integration with the [HTTP/2 decoder](https://wiki.wireshark.org/HTTP2).~~ http3 is not yet supported.
+[Wireshark](https://wireshark.org/) has a GQUIC decoder<sup>1</sup> and IETF-QUIC decoder. ~~HTTP analysis is possible via integration with the [HTTP/2 decoder](https://wiki.wireshark.org/HTTP2).~~ http3 is in [development](https://bugs.wireshark.org/bugzilla/show_bug.cgi?id=16761).
 To enable handshake/payload decryption, use a Wireshark version that matches the QUIC version:

  | # | First Wireshark version | Last WS version | notes |
  | -- | -- | -- | -- |